Ex-DePaul softball coach accused of physical, verbal abuse

-When informed of the lawsuit and its allegations by phone, Lenti told The Associated Press, “Yeah, I don’t know what you’re talking about,” and hung up.
-A message was left seeking comment from DePaul.
+When informed of the lawsuit and its allegations by phone, the 62-year-old Lenti told The Associated Press, “Yeah, I don’t know what you’re talking about,” and hung up.

+“We have not yet seen a copy of this complaint, but as a general matter the university does not comment on pending litigation,” Carol Hughes, a spokeswoman for DePaul, said in an email.

 The suit was filed in Cook County Circuit court by sports psychologist Jenny Conviser, who said her contract to counsel DePaul athletes was terminated two years ago after she raised concerns to athletic department officials regarding Lenti’s behavior.
 Conviser had worked at DePaul since 2005 and said the contract was renewed for four years in 2017.